 Tanzania’s President declared that the country was open for tourism in May 2020.
 There are no travel restrictions for visitors who arrive from other countries, including no mandatory quarantines.
 However, thermal screening will be done at arrival points.
 Airlines have resumed flights in and out of Kilimanjaro Airport.

 What precautions is the Tanzanian tourism industry taking during the pandemic?

-The Ministry of Natural Resources and Tourism published new standard operating procedures for tourism staff, airports, ships, accommodations, and tour operators.
+The Ministry of Natural Resources and Tourism published detailed standard operating procedures for tourism staff, airports, ships, accommodations, and tour operators.
 These procedures outline common sense directives designed to reduce the risk of infection.
 These include the regular sanitizing of surfaces, washing hands, wearing PPE, and maintaining social distance.
 If a guest is found to be positive of COVID-19, arrangements will be made at the advice of the Rapid Response Team.

 What is Peak Planet doing to keep its clients safe from COVID-19?

 Many operators, including Peak Planet, were involved in the creation of the approved standard operating procedures.
 We believe in the new measures and will comply with them.

 Our mountain staff has been trained on COVID procedures based on World Health Organization (WHO) guidance and the Standard Operating Procedures (SOP) put forth by the Tanzanian government.
 Below is a brief outline of the procedures.

 1. Upon arrival at Kilimanjaro International Airport (JRO), Kilimanjaro National Park, and lodging, clients will be given a temperature check.
 Individuals showing signs or symptoms of COVID-19 will be directed to a medical team for further consultation.